CIF-Rochester/NauticockBot/README.md

 ## Participation.py

 * For Board members only, used to grant members participation points automatically.
-* /pnew <eventname> <people> <optionaldate>
+* /pnew <eventname> <people> <optionaldate> <misc>
   * Grants participation points to the people under the target event with name: "eventname date".
 If a date is not provided, the current date will be used.
-Can create events
+Can create events.
+  * If misc is true, the misc sheet will be used instead.
 * /pgrant <people>
   * Does the same thing as /pnew only if /pnew has been run once.
 Grants a point to the people provided to the last event /pnew accessed.
+* /pusernew <first and last name> <codename>
+  * Adds a person to the participation sheet.
+Currently does not sort.

 # Sheets modules